Fedora Setup

 About Fedora Versions

 This guide is updated for the current stable release of Fedora.
-If there is currently a Fedora beta, we will be testing this also.

 However, please be aware: